How to Apply

 Our online application requires you to submit the following:

-• Personal Statement: At the beginning of your statement, please rank-order your specialization interests.
+• Personal Statement for the Physics PhD: At the beginning of your statement, please rank-order your specialization interests.
 A personal statement is a statement which should discuss the applicant's intellectual and professional interest in graduate study in one or more of the areas in Physics and Astronomy.
 Discussion of interests in the work of specific faculty members/research groups is encouraged.
-Telling us about your relevant experience, including research experience is helpful.
+Telling us about your relevant experience, including research experience, is helpful.
 In addition, you may use this space to address any personal, cultural, and socioeconomic factors which have affected your academic career or intellectual growth.
 This is optional; your application will NOT be affected by omitting any discussion of hardships.

 The personal statement carries significant weight in admissions decisions. (no longer than 2 pages at no smaller than 11pt.)